AnasMK9/data-scraper/README.md

 ```bash
 docker-compose exec -it scraperwebapp python manage.py createsuperuser
 ```
+visit localhost:8000/admin and login with the superuser credentials you just created and you should be able to see the keywords and job listings in the database

 ## Using Celery for Background Tasks
 Celery is used to run background scraping tasks.
 It is configured and automatically started with Docker Compose.

 ## Running a Task
 Tasks are automatically queued when new keywords are added.
 The Celery worker will pick up the tasks and execute them.

 ## Setting Up Environment Variables
 The application requires several environment variables to be set up.
 You can find .env.example files in each directory.